alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 If the player has less than 6 Pokemon, the remaining structures will be copies of the previous ones (E.G: A party of 2 will still have 6 structures but the last one will be repeated 4 times to replace the 4 missing pokemon: 1, 2, 2, 2, 2, 2).
 Those structures will be ignored anyway, so there's no real need to repeat the last structure (any value will do).

+\[YELLOW ONLY\]: Extra structures will be zero filled instead of being a copy of the last pokemon (44 zeroes for each structure).

 Structures cannot contain **0xFE**. but it **CAN BE PATCHED** (and it will be replaced by 0xFF).  (see [Patch Section](#patch-section))

 A summary of the structure's fields can be found here: [Bulbapedia -> Pokemon data structure (Generation I)](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_data_structure_(Generation_I)).